wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/jms_examples/rabbitmq-examples.md

 ## Micro Integrator as a RabbitMQ Message Producer

-This section describes how WSO2 Micro Integrator can be used to send messages to a RabbitMQ queue.

-Following is a sample scenario that demonstrates how the Micro Integrator is configured to listen to HTTP requests and publish them to a RabbitMQ server (message exchange).
+The following is a sample scenario that demonstrates how the Micro Integrator is configured to listen to HTTP requests and publish them to a RabbitMQ server (message exchange).